 Responsible Hammocking Tips

-- Never damage any tree or their bark.
+- Never damage any tree or its bark.
 So do not hammer or screw anything into the trees.
 Always use wide “tree saver” hammock straps to suspend your hammock rather than thin plastic cords.
 If hung properly hammocks have a pretty near-zero impact on the environment.

 - Find two, strong, thick-trunked trees to hang your hammock and be aware of dead trees.
 Your hammock can probably take several hundred pounds of weight, which the trees need to be able to hold.
 If they are not strong and/or healthy enough your weight could pull them down.
 So before setting up your hammock check for dead branches and look for signs of a healthy tree like fruit and healthy foliage.